MrR0807/Java_Notes/Personal-Notes/SSL-Java.md

 * When your applications is a client, which trusts only organization TLS certificates;
 * When your applications is a client, which trusts your organization and default Java's certificates;

-* When your application is a server, which sends a certificate to the client;
+* When your application is a server, which sends a certificate to the client (one-way TLS);

-* Mutual TLS.
+* Mutual TLS (two-way TLS).
 When both client and server exchange certificates within Organization perimeter (both exchange self-signed certificates);
-* Mutual TLS.
+* Mutual TLS (two-way TLS).
 When both client and server exchange certificates outside Organization perimeter (one party exchanges self-signed, other CA).

 ## Java Implementations